A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Material and methods

 \subsection{Predictive model}

-In this section, we explain the theory and methods we used to advance the ICC curve model from a basic SIR model to a compartmental model for dengue.
-We also explain how to account for the outbreak season in this model and then introduce the censored Poisson model based on the ICC curve model.
-Finally, we describe how to establish the Bayesian model grounded in the theory of the ICC curve that counts for error in data reporting and curve fitting process.
+In this section, we describe the ICC relation and explain how ICC curves can be used to predict the epidemic trajectory.
+We also define the censored Poisson model based on the parabolic ICC relation to predict the number of weekly cumulative cases.
+Finally, we describe how to establish the Bayesian model grounded in the theory of the parabolic ICC reflation that counts for error in data reporting and curve fitting process.